 What's the difference between biodegradable and compostable?

 A material that is biodegradable will be broken down by biological processes.
-For a material to be certified as compostable, it must go a step further: a compostable material must break down, under the proper composting conditions, within 180 days, and the resulting elements will have value as a fertilizer.
+For a material to be certified as compostable, it must go a step further: a compostable material must break down, under the proper composting conditions, and the resulting elements will have value as a fertilizer.
 Only materials that are compostable are able to safely enter composting facilities.
 All of TIPA’s materials are certified 100% compostable.

 What is TIPA's compostable packaging made of?